-The best life insurance for people over 60 years old will depend on your financial situation, health and life insurance needs.
-When entering your senior years, it is a great idea to think about the remainder of your life to consider if you have enough life insurance coverage and if there are better options available.
+The best life insurance if you're a senior over 60 years old depends on your financial situation, health and life insurance needs.
+When entering your senior years, it's a great idea to think about the remainder of your life, whether you have enough life insurance coverage and if there are better options available.

-You may still be working when entering your 60s, and if you still do not have life insurance, then purchasing a policy to support those that rely on your income would be a great decision.
+You may still be working when entering your 60s, and if you don't have life insurance, then purchasing a policy to support those that rely on your income could be a great decision.
 The best life insurance option would be to buy a term policy that would cover the years that you are working.
 By aligning life insurance with your working years, you would protect your income so that any loved ones would still be able to receive compensation.

-Even at an older age, you may not have paid off outstanding debt in your life.
-For example, a mortgage that you are close to finishing but still have some payments to make.
-If you were to pass away without life insurance, your dependents would be responsible for mortgage payments if they intend to keep your home.
+Even at an older age, you may not have paid off all outstanding debt in your life — for example, a mortgage that you are close to finishing but still have some payments to make.
+If you were to pass away without life insurance, your dependents would be responsible for the remaining mortgage payments if they intend to keep your home.
 Instead, a life insurance death benefit can provide valuable coverage to pay off these outstanding obligations.

-However, if you are sick or elderly and not in excellent health, a guaranteed whole life insurance policy would make the most sense.
-This type of life insurance has more expensive monthly premiums along with a typical max face value of $25,000 in coverage but would be issued on a guaranteed basis.
+However, if you are sick, elderly or not in excellent health, a guaranteed whole life insurance policy would make the most sense.
+This type of life insurance has more expensive monthly premiums along with a typical maximum face value of $25,000 in coverage, but would be issued on a guaranteed basis.
 This means that you would not be denied coverage due to pre-existing illnesses, which can be a valuable policy feature for seniors.

 After someone passes away, there is usually a multitude of costs associated with after-life expenses.
 This includes the cost for a funeral and burial of the deceased, which is often left for the children to pay, and typically costs around $10,000.
 Life insurance can be a useful tool to provide financial protection for your dependents if they wouldn't be able to pay these expenses themselves or would have difficulty affording them.